Urban-Meteorology-Reading/muhd-meta/source/networks/LUMA/sites/RGS.rst

 Acknowledgements
 ################

-We thank Catherine Souch from Royal Geographical Society for site access.
+We thank Catherine Souch at Royal Geographical Society for site access.